Archeryman.com Help for Archery Hunters

 Hunting experts spend less time in the woods and see more deer than the rest of us.
 I remember seeing several groups of deer on certain days and seeing nothing for several days in a row.
 I've concluded that some days are better than others and it's not all random.
 The following information may help but shouldn't be taken as gospel.
 Deer can get up and walk around whenever they feel like it.

 In general, the first 3 hours of sunlight and last 1 hour of the day have the most deer activity.
 If I see no deer in the morning and the conditions are good, they may be out in early afternoon.
 During the rut, some information indicates the middle of the day is good.
 Personally, I have not found this to be true but some areas or conditions are different.
 Deer don't like heavy winds.
 If it's really windy and you have other things to do, you might want to save the hunting for another day.
-There seems to be more activity a few days before and after a full moon.
+There seems to be more activity a few days before a full moon.
 Deer don't mind a light rain but bed down in heavy rain.
 They seem very active just before a heavy snow and are nowhere to be found right after a heavy snow.
 Deer movement seems to increase when the barometric pressure is changing and movement seems to slow when there is no pressure change.
-My personal experience is that they move more when the pressure moves from low to high.
+My personal experience is that they move more when the pressure moves from low to high or stays high.
 In Western New York, if we get heavy snow for 2 days then it warms up with the sun coming out, the deer seem to be everywhere.
 Bigger bucks seem to move more in temperatures of 45 degrees or lower.
 The big deer will seldom be seen on warmer days.
 This may be because they get too hot roaming around.
 Remember, no one tells deer these things so you could still see deer anytime.
 Also, during the rut, bucks have one thing on their minds - does.
 During the chase and mating time, the usually cautious buck will be seen all hours of the day.
 Many big ones are taken in the middle of the day.

 Through the years, I have noticed I see larger bucks the first few times I hunt, then the sightings become less and less.
 I have concluded: the more you hunt a specific area, the less likely you are to see the more mature deer.
 Older bucks and does have a superior sense of smell and have learned to survive.
 Once a mature deer smells your presence or sees you in an area, it's likely to avoid that area.
 It may take weeks for that deer to return.
 In short, if you want to score a bigger deer, try to stay away until there is a lot of activity like the "seeking - chasing season".
 The first time you go out to hunt, be totally ready to shoot a deer.
 Your chances generally go down after that.